joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/06/sports/golf/masters-first-round.html?searchResultPosition=4

 **Tennessee House Expels 2 Democrats Over Gun Control Protest**\
-`The unseating of the lawmakers threatens to further inflame partisan rancor in a state that is divided over issues like how to respond to a school shooting in Nashville.`\
+`The unseating of the lawmakers threatened to further inflame partisan rancor in a state that is divided over issues like how to respond to a school shooting in Nashville.`\
 https://nytimes.com/2023/04/06/us/tennessee-house-democrats-expelled.html?searchResultPosition=5

 **Dilemma for Judge in Trump Case: Whether to Muzzle the Former President**\